 The spinal column is made up of 26 bones (your vertebrae) and 23 discs.
 Your discs are the cushions between the vertebrates, all along your spinal column.
 Your discs act as ‘shock absorbers’ that allow for comfortable bending, twisting and flexing.

-Discs can bulge or become herniated as part of the normal ageing process and daily wear and tear.
+Discs can bulge or become herniated as part of the normal aging process and daily wear and tear.
 However, most people do not experience intense pain as a result.
-If you begin to experience chronic pain like this, reach out to a medical professional today.
+If you do begin to experience the chronic pain associated with bulging and herniated discs, reach out to a medical professional today.